 10 things you should know before starting a game development company

-1. What platforms you are going to publish your games?
+1. What platforms you are going to publish your video games?

 Based on the platform, you have to decide what is going to be your marketplace (app store, steam) and what tools (game engine, modelling etc.) are required.
 Most of the game engines allow you to port to different platforms easily, but the hardware requirements might change.
 For example, you require a mac and iPhone to publish to app store.